ezntek/ezntek.github.io/content/posts/WhatsApp is Bad, move to Signal (20250514T1714).md

 * "We collect device and connection-specific information when you install, access, or use our Services."
 This means that they can collect any information they want about your device, whenever the hell they feel like it.
 What phone you use, your operating system, your public IP, and even installed apps and such.
 * "As part of the Facebook Companies, WhatsApp receives information from, and shares information with, the other Facebook Companies."
 This means that WhatsApp can share the data they collect to you to any other branch of facebook they want, whenever the hell they feel like it.
-* "We may modify, suspend, or terminate your access to or use of our Services for the reasons described below."
+* "We may modify, suspend, or terminate your access to or use of our Services..."
 This means that they can do whatever the hell they want to your account, like suspending it for unjust reasons.

 Basically, you don't even own your own account.
 How lovely!
 It's almost like you actually want to use it.